MarkusKral/WebApp2/webapp2/README.md

 users can register themselfes and log in.

 without login someone can:
 - list all receipes (GET /receipe)
+- list all receipes ordered by creation-date (GET /newest)
 - list specific receipe (GET /receipe/<id>)
+- list receipes by user (GET /user/<id>)
 - login (POST /login)

 after login someone can: